Head to the Old Town Road, it's National Day of the Cowboy

 Honor this part of America's history by slipping into some leather boots, watching a western film, or grilling up your own steak and ride off into your own sunset.

-According to CNN Travel, there are 6 best places to be a cowboy (for a while).
+there are 6 best places to be a cowboy (for a while).